Saifudeen-1903/mongodb_hr_management_proj/README.md

 db.getCollectionInfos({ name: "departments" })
 ```

-### Key Features
-* Schema validation using '$jsonSchema'
-* Required fields enforcement
-* Pattern-based ID validation (EMPxxx, DPTxxx)
-* Enum constraints for departments
-* Data consistency and error prevention
-* Efficient HR data management

-### Use Cases
-* Employee record management
-* Department tracking systems
-* Attendance monitoring systems
-* Payroll data preparation

 ### Conclusion

-This project demonstrates how MongoDB can be used to build a structured HR Management System.
+This project helps in understanding how MongoDB can be used to build a structured HR Management System.
 By applying schema validation and CRUD operations, the system ensures data integrity, consistency, and efficient management of employee-related data.